bnszky/CampGroupPlanner/README.md

 Articles are fetched with the use of NewsApi and/or from the list of RSS configured in appsettings.json (it is skipped for regionName).
 2. Check if doesn't exist in the DB and take 60 (MAX_NUMBER) random articles
 3. Rate articles with ChatGptApi (model=gpt-4o)
-4. If something goes wrong with ChatGptApi, try to assign articles by keywords matching
+4. If something goes wrong with ChatGptApi, try to assign and rate articles by keywords matching algorithm
 5. If no errors try to store selected articles in the DB

 # Attraction fetching process